How do I use the API?

 • flagged: Process with additional monitoring

-• blocked: Handle as policy violation with explanation
+• rejected: Handle as policy violation with explanation

 • Signal Monitoring: Monitor both input_signal_result and output_signal_result for comprehensive risk assessment.